 />

-Proposed EPOC 2025 Scientific Sessions
+EPOC 2025 Scientific Sessions

 Observational and modeling needs for marine carbon dioxide removal in the Eastern Pacific Ocean: from physics to fish